Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 In this code snipped we added `async` modifiers to our functions, as well as `await`.
-You may think that cleanup will be done, but in reality, it is not guaranteed.
+You may think that cleanup will be done, but it is not guaranteed.
 All `async` calls are turned into structs - like RAII guards we talked about earlier:

 ```rust
 async fn something_with_clean_up(f: impl AsyncFnOnce(Foo)) {